 - 3. All blood and body fluids must be considered potentially infectious.
 Anonymous counseling and testing are available through your local health department. - 4.
 Students may seek advice and testing from a personal health-care provider.
 However, be aware that the information may no longer be kept anonymous. - 5.
 Prices for counseling and testing vary widely with provider.
 Students may wish to compare prices before making an appointment.
 This will be at the student's expense.

 APPENDIX C

 CODE OF ETHICS FOR NURSES (which applies for all nursing students)

-Source: American Nurses Association (2015).
-Code of Ethics for Nurses with Interpretive Statements.
-Washington, D.C: Nursesbooks.org
+Source: American Nurses Association.
+(2025).
+Code of ethics for nurses.
+American Nurses Publishing. https://codeofethics.ana.org/home